-- c.
-The offensive behavior that the employee engaged in. - d.
-The frequency of the offensive behavior. - e.
-Damage the victim suffered as a result of the offensive behavior. - f.
-How the victim would like the matter settled, or what the victim would like to see happen. - iii.
+- i.
+Employees who are experiencing an unwelcome or hostile work environment which is clearly offensive or at Level Four as described above, or who have been subjected to quid pro quo type sexual harassment, should address that unwelcome behavior/conduct through the formal remedial process. - ii.
+Formal complaints should be in writing and specify: - A. The identity of the victim. - B. The identity of the offending employee. - C. The offensive behavior that the employee engaged in. - D. The frequency of the offensive behavior. - E. Damage the victim suffered as a result of the offensive behavior. - F. How the victim would like the matter settled, or what the victim would like to see happen - iii.
 The victim will be allowed a reasonable amount of time during work to prepare a formal complaint. - iv.
 The victim should submit formal written complaints to their immediate supervisor or the Human Resource Office.
 If the immediate supervisor is the employee engaging in the offensive behavior, the formal complaint should be submitted to the Human Resource Office. - 4.
 Disciplinary Action.
 Employees found guilty of harassment may face disciplinary action up to, and including, termination based on all the circumstances of the case, as well as the offending employee's work history. - 5.
-Maintaining Complaint Files. - A. Information related to any harassment complaint, proceeding, or resolution shall be maintained in separate and confidential harassment complaint files.
-This information shall not be placed or maintained in the employee's personnel file. - B. Information contained in the harassment complaint files shall be released only with the written authorization of the victim and the City Administrator or designee, unless Court ordered.
+Maintaining Complaint Files. - a.
+Information related to any harassment complaint, proceeding, or resolution shall be maintained in separate and confidential harassment complaint files.
+This information shall not be placed or maintained in the employee's personnel file.

-Subject: Grievance Procedures
+Section VI: Employee Conduct Subject: Grievance Procedures